jindrichmynarz/dissertation/parts/software.md

 sparql-to-tensor^[<https://github.com/jindrichmynarz/sparql-to-tensor>] exports RDF data from SPARQL endpoints to tensors.
 The tensors are represented as a collection of frontal slices serialized as sparse matrices in the MatrixMarket coordinate format.^[<http://math.nist.gov/MatrixMarket/formats.html#MMformat>]
-IRIs of tensor entities are written to a `headers.txt` file.
+IRIs of the tensor entities are written to a `headers.txt` file.
 Each IRI is written on a separate line, so that line numbers can be used as indices of the entities in the matrices.
 The header can thus be used to translate the matrices to IRIs of RDF resources.